aineko-dev/aineko/docs/contributing_docs.md

-# Contributing to Aineko Docs
+# Contributing to Aineko docs

-Thank you for your interest in contributing to our documentation.
+Thank you for your interest in contributing to the documentation.

 Here are the steps to get started quickly.